prakHr/prakHr/README.md

 - education:
-  - [x] "Self-Taught Developer and A Better Coder Than Yesterday",
+  - [x] Self-Taught Developer, newly found interest in Competitive Programming in search of finding solutions of seemingly impossible problems along with writing optimized code using Data Structures and algoritmss and A Better Coder Than Yesterday,
-  - [x] "B Tech in Electronics and Intrumentation",
+  - [x] B Tech in Electronics and Intrumentation from BITS Pilani Hyderabad Campus,
+  - [x] Did Udemy Courses related to basics of Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Applied Statistics in the area of Hypothesis Testing, Bayesian Learning using A/B Testing and UI/UX website development in python.

-- company: SCBGBS
+- company: SCBGBS(Standard Chartered Bank Global Business Services Private Limited)

 - fields_of_interests:
+  - [x]  Web Development,
-  - [x]  "Web Development",
+  - [x]  Data Science,
-  - [x]  "Data Science",
+  - [x]  Machine Learning,
-  - [x]  "Machine Learning",
+  - [x]  UI/UX Programming in python,
-  - [x]  "UI/UX",
+  - [x]  Network Programming in python,
-  - [x]  "Network Programming"
+  - [x]  Noise Detection in images,

 - technical_background:
-  - [x]  "Data Analyst",
+  - [x]  Employed - Data Analyst,
-  - [x]  "Intern - Database Management & Machine Learning in Python",
+  - [x]  Intern - Database Management & Machine Learning in Python,
-  - [x]  "Intern - Artificial Intelligence",
+  - [x]  Intern - Artificial Intelligence,

 - currently_learning:
-  - [x] "MapReduce, Network Programming and ML Algos from scratch"
+  - [x] MapReduce, Network Programming and ML Algos from scratch

 - 2022 Goals:
-  - [ ] "Learn to write optimized algorithms using the knowledge of Competitive Programming Contests.
-Do at least 2 self taught courses till the end of this year.(One Done on Game Development in Unity using c-sharp)"
+  - [x] Learn to write optimized algorithms using the knowledge of Competitive Programming Contests.
+Do at least 2 self taught courses till the end of this year.(One Done on Game Development in Unity using c-sharp and another done on blockchain).

+- 2023 Goals:
+  - [x] Now moved on to courses related to Bayesian ML in A/B Testing and Advanced Computer Vision.

-- hobbies: ["Metaverse Technology Creation","Youtube content creation","Cinema"]
+- hobbies: ["Metaverse Technology Creation","Youtube content creation","Cinema","Prompt Engineering using ChatGPT","Learning Core Subjects of CS like OOPs(Object Oriented Programming), OS(Operating Systems), DBMS(Database Management Systems) and CN(Computer Networks)"]

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>